Cloud server configurations

 — RAM size in MB;Disk

-— local disk size in GB;VCPUs
+— is the size of the local disk in GB;vCPUs

 — number of vCPUs;Is Public